webGL-projects/basic-project/basic-scene/exercise/45-debug-a-r3f-application/README.md

 After importting strictMode and wrapping the application with it it will show potential errors in the terminal and in the console

 StrictMOde will be ignored once the application is built

+## Browser Extension
+React Developer Tools is the most famouse one, it helps us to check and modify our components live